I'm so pleased to introduce you to one of Atlantic Records' newest recording

 Juilliard, got Duncan interested in playing music.
 She showed an early

 interest in the piano but decided that the guitar was his calling.
-The first

 one he owned, at five, was a Gibson SG.
-Inspired by a "metal head" cousin who
+Inspired by a "metal head"

 played guitar, Duncan started out a Kiss fan.
 The first record he remembers